modelEAU/python_template/README.md

 * Activate the virtual environment.
 * run the command: `pip install -r requirements.txt` if you want to **use the project, but not contribute to it**.
 * run the command: `pip install -r requirements-dev.txt`if you want to **contribute to the project**.

-If you are a developer and want to check that the project runs as it should:

-At the root directory:

-* run the command : `pip install -U pytest`
-* run the command: `pytest`

 ## Usage